naomiHauret/superwalk/apps/smart-contracts/README.md

 ---

 > This project was bootstrapped using `thirdweb create contract`.
-Read more on the [Thirdweb documentation](https://portal.thirdweb.com/contracts/build/get-started).
+Read more on [Thirdweb documentation](https://portal.thirdweb.com/contracts/build/get-started).

 ## Getting Started